 There are few endeavors more important and rewarding than helping to educate, nurture, and influence students...

-Carson-Newman is accredited by the National Council for Accreditation of Teacher Education (NCATE), and its teacher licensure programs are approved by the Tennessee State Board of Education.
+Carson-Newman is accredited by the Council for the Accreditation of Educator Preparation (CAEP), and its teacher licensure programs are approved by the Tennessee State Board of Education.
 Satisfactory completion of the Teacher Education Program with an approved subject area fulfills Tennessee licensure requirements and those of most other states.
 Any student desiring licensure in other states should check the licensure requirements of those particular states.
 Principals and administrators report that Carson-Newman Teacher Education Program graduates are effective educators who make a difference in the lives of children.

 In line with the vision and mission of the university, the unit seeks to prepare caring and professionally competent teachers, counselors, administrators, and other professionals, who feel called to lifelong commitments to leadership, learning, and service.